-Kid learn to have healthy relationships with food and their bodies from watching their parents, and since many moms and dads have been raised on the aforementioned phrases, this can be harder to do than it sounds.
-Even when they’re not directing comments about food, weight, and size towards their daughters, they pick up on the connection between size and self-worth.
-Even positive comments about their weight loss or their spouse’s weight loss reinforce the same sentiment.
+Kid learn to have healthy relationships with food and their bodies by watching their parents.
+And since many moms and dads have been raised on the aforementioned phrases, this can be harder for parents to model than it sounds.
+Even when they’re not directing comments about food, weight, and size towards their daughters, their girls pick up on the connection between size and self-worth.
+Even positive comments about their own weight loss or their spouse’s weight loss reinforce the same sentiment.
 Parents cannot control all the messages young girls get about their bodies, but they don’t have to add to them with their own body baggage.

 “Negative comments about parents’ own bodies is strongly associated with greater body dissatisfaction and disordered eating in their children,” Manasse warns.
 “It is critical that parents model healthy relationships with their bodies as well as healthy eating and physical activity behaviors.”